Chicken na Rus Chawal

 The chicken must be washed and patted dry before starting to avoid splattering, which may prevent you from burning and cleaning up.

-If tamarind paste is unavailable, substitute the juice of fresh lime or lemon.
-It definitely needs the slight tangy flavour to enhance it.
+If tamarind paste is unavailable, substitute the juice of fresh lime or lemon at the very end just before you serve it.

 For a twist, add a teaspoonful of finely chopped fresh mint, three curry leaf sprigs, and a handful of freshly chopped coriander leaves to the dish.
 They are wonderful!
 Even a small amount of desiccated coconut will enhance the flavour.